RiteshJha912/DeceitDefuse/README.md

   Test your cybersecurity knowledge with tiered quizzes (Basic & Advanced) to evaluate and improve awareness levels.

 - **Incident Reporting**
-  Report cybersecurity incidents using purpose-built forms tailored for:
+  Report cybersecurity incidents using purpose-built forms

-  - Individuals
-  - Corporate entities
-  - Government organizations
+- **Cyber News**
+  Features the latest news and updates from the world of hacking and cyber attacks

 ---